Murders in the Zoo: Plot

 The following day the zoo is closed as keepers search for the missing poisonous mamba.
 A group of children who sneak into the zoo discover tattered remains of Evelyn's dress.
 Dr. Woodford accuses Gorman of murdering both his wife and Roger Hewitt.
 Gorman attacks Woodford with the mechanical snake head, just as he had done to Hewitt.
 The doctor's assistant Jerry gives Woodford a shot of the antitoxin he had created in time to save his life.
 She also realizes that Gorman is responsible for the apparent mamba attack when he tries to stop her, and sounds the zoo's alarms.
 A police chase ensues as Gorman is pursued through the zoo.
-Gorman releases big cats from the carnivore house to keep the police back but they chase Gorman and force him into the cage of a boa constrictor, which then slowly kills and devours him.
+Gorman releases big cats from the carnivore house to keep the police back but they chase Gorman and force him into the cage of a reticulated python, which then slowly kills and devours him.

 In the epilogue, Jerry visits a convalescing Dr. Woodford in the hospital.
 The stress, meanwhile, has caused Yates to fall off the wagon, and he is seen fearlessly meandering through the zoo, even swatting on the nose a still free lion that had been stalking him.
 The lion turns away and Yates drunkenly moseys on singing a song.